datalab-icmat/Intro-to-ML/chapter_4/README.md

 ### Chapter 4.
-Tree based algorithms for Regression and Classification
+Tree based algorithms for Regression and Classification.

 This folder contains the material of **Chapter 4.
 Tree based algorithms for Regression and Classification** from "Introduction to Machine Learning" course held at Datalab-ICMAT.
 In particular, it includes: